-Do you have enough time dedicated to self-care?
+Do you have time for self-care?
 This is something parents and other busy people can struggle with - for an example of one of my typical days see The reality of self-care and parenting.

 STEP 1.
 Make a list of all the things you WANT to do for yourself.
 These are your desires for self-care.
 See if you have something from each of the below categories.